Syntax3rror404/LIFVR-Docs/introduction.md

 ## 0. Introduction

-LIFVR is a UE5 Plugin for VR Game developers with the intend of a physics based character and interactions in VR (similar to Boneworks/Bonelabs style or the VRGK Plugin of UE4).
-The core of this framework is written in C++ and most of the functions and classes are accessible through blueprints. **This means you don't need any C++ knowledge to use this plugin.** There are also Blueprint examples with comments to help you and show some applications (see for example: **BP_SimpleGun** or **BP_ExampleDestructible**).
-If you want a really fast starting point look into the part **1.
-First Steps** of this documentation.
+LIFVR is a UE5 plugin designed for VR game developers, focusing on physics-based characters and interactions similar to those seen in games like Boneworks and Bonelabs, or the VRGK plugin from UE4.
+The core of this framework is developed in C++, but most functions and classes are accessible through Blueprints. **This means you don't need any C++ knowledge to use this plugin.** Additionally, there are commented Blueprint examples available to assist you and demonstrate various applications (for instance, `BP_SimpleGun` or `BP_ExampleDestructible`).
+For a quick start, refer to the section  [**1.
+Getting Started**](/getting_started.md) in this documentation.

-The Plugin contains the following classes and components:
+The plugin includes the following classes and components:

 1. **Core**:
     *   Physics character: BP_HexaCharacter + BP_HexaPhysicsRig